tonia55/CV-creator/README.md

-# CV-creator
+# Resume creator
-easy create your CV by filling the form
+easy create your resume by filling the form